Linux Server Build Walkthrough

 • Modify GRUB to provide a higher screen resolution (reboot)

-• Configure SSH, including authorized_keys for root along with a customized /etc/ssh/sshd_config (I'll leave building a customized config as an exercise for the reader).
+• Configure SSH/SSHD, including authorized_keys for the user you created during the install, along with a customized /etc/ssh/sshd_config (I'll leave building a customized config as an exercise for the reader).

 • Run apt-update to get latest Debian repo, then install basic packages: